Loupau38/Fake-ShapeBot-2.0/operationGraphDoc.md

   - 2 inputs : shape, color
   - 1 output
   - Paints the top layer of the given shape in the given color
-- fpaint :
-  - 2 inputs : shape, color
-  - 1 ouput
-  - Paints the given shape in the given color
 - pin :
   - 1 input
   - 1 output